artis3n/soc2-commit-signoff/README.md

 ## Requirements

 This action must be triggered from a pull request event: `on: [pull_request]`.
-It can be run for specific `pull_request` states but the intended usage is for a general `[pull_request]`.
-This Action will fail if it is not triggered from a pull request.
+You can also use any `pull_request` activity type.
+For information on those activity types, see the [GitHub documentation](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/events-that-trigger-workflows#pull-request-event-pull_request).

 ## Inputs